 Overall, Aura’s desktop app is decent, but there’s room for improvement.
 It’s missing many of the features included with your Aura account, it doesn’t provide many basic customization options, and the app only includes the antivirus and VPN features.
 However, the interface is intuitive and easy to navigate, and I never had any problems or experienced any glitches during my tests.

 Aura Mobile App

 Aura has 2 mobile apps that are very simple and easy to use, but they aren’t as good as top competitors like Norton and McAfee.
-The primary app (Aura: Security & Protection on iOS, and Aura: Your Digital Security on Android) includes all of the same features as the desktop versions except the anti-malware scanner, which is only available on Android and in a separate app (Aura Antivirus).
+The primary app (Aura: Security & Protection on iOS and Android) includes the same features as the desktop versions, except for the Safe Gaming feature (which is only available on desktop) and the virus scanner (which is only available on Android and in the separate Aura Antivirus app).

 Aura Antivirus is incredibly easy to use because of its simplicity.
 It’s a simple malware scanner with no additional features.
 You can press the big scan button on the main screen to start a manual scan of all the files on your smartphone, and you don’t have any other options.

 Scanning my Android phone only took about 5 minutes, and it detected almost all of the files I downloaded to test its mobile scan.
 This is a decent malware detection rating, but not as good as the 100% malware detection scores achieved by competitors like Norton and Bitdefender.

 Aura’s online security app has the same interface on both Android and iOS, giving you access to: